-Where it is condition of employment that employee is required whilst on duty to wear a special uniform which is clearly distinguishable from ordinary clothing, the value of such uniform given to employee or any allowance made by the employer to the employee in lieu of such uniform as is reasonable, is exempt from tax.

-• The value or allowance amount must reflect under code 3714 on the IRP5/IT3(a).
+- Where it is condition of employment that employee is required whilst on duty to wear a special uniform which is clearly distinguishable from ordinary clothing, the value of such uniform given to employee or any allowance made by the employer to the employee in lieu of such uniform as is reasonable, is exempt from tax. - IRP5/IT3(a) details Reflect under code 3714 on the IRP5/IT3(a).